 I first saw Blowup in France during the summer of 1967 after graduating from high school.
 It left an indelible impression on me.
 Though the film has several sequences in which there were no words spoken, nor any music played, it’s the sounds of the movie that keep ringing in my head.
 I still hear the locomotive sounds of the Yardbirds playing Stroll On, and whenever I hear leaves rustling in the wind I think of Maryon park as filmed in Blowup.
 The film has been considered a masterpiece, or a complete enigma, and criticized for its affected artiness, or its obtuse plot.
 Alfred Hitchcock stated in 1978 that he thought Antonioni and Fellini , “…are a hundred years ahead of us,” and that Blow-up and 81/2 are bloody masterpieces.”
 To me it captured the era perfectly, much more so than many of the notable “outsider” films of the late 60s.

 The film is filled with the Mod clothes of mid-60s London.
 The models in the early scene wore exaggerated versions of Mod outfits, a common slant for runway or editorial purposes.
 It is especially interesting to compare the Mod clothes of the young people shown with that of the older Londoners that walk the streets.
 The line between Mod and not was very clear.
 David Hemmings’ garments were simple, and since the entire film took place over 24 hours, he only had two costume changes.
 Still his clothes were distinctive and showed him to be of the creative world vs. business: white denim pants, a wide black belt and black low-rise boots, a checked blue long sleeve shirt, which he wears without a t-shirt, and a dark forest green blazer.
 The model Verushka wears the most striking outfits: the opener in a sequined loose flowing but short gown open at the sides; and at the party a snakeskin and lozenge-patterned pants-suit with high suede boots.
-No costume design credit is given in the film, although Rebecca Breed is credited as wardrobe supervisor.
-As such it’s likely the clothes were off the rack, and with the Mod-look garments to be found in London in this early film, that was probably a good choice.
+Although no screen credit is given in the film, Jocelyn Rickards is acknowledged as the dress designer.
+She was born in Melbourne Australia and moved to London in 1949 where she designed costumes for stage and screen.
+Rebecca Breed is credited as wardrobe supervisor.